 The Footer Module in GeneratePress can be found by going to Customize > Layout > Footer.

-Footer Width is the outer container of the footer that includes footer widgets and Copyright area.
+Footer Width is the outer container of the footer that includes footer widgets and the Copyright area.
 You can set it that to Full or Contained

 Whereas, the Inner Footer Width helps in setting your footer’s inner container to Full or Contained.